 The reinvention by Wim Ouboter and the launch of the Kickboard (1990)

-The resurgence of electric scooters
+The revival of electric scooters

 The emergence of modern electric scooters (2010s)